Nuitka/Nuitka/Developer_Manual.rst

 The following is the intended interface

-- Base class "ValueFriendBase"
+- Base class "ValueFriendBase" according to rules.

+  The base class offers methods that allow to check if certain operations are supported or not.
+These can always return "True" (yes), "False" (no), and "None" (cannot decide).
+In the case of the later, optimizations may not be able do much about it.
+Lets call these values "tristate".

+  Part of the interface is a method "getComputation" which gives the node the chance to return a tristate together with a lambda, that when executed, produces either an exception or constant value.

+  The "getComputation" may be able to produce exceptions or constant even for non-constant inputs depending on the operation being performed.
+For every computational step it will be executed.

+  In this sense, attribute lookup is also a computation, as its value might be computed as well.
+Most often an attribute lookup will produce a new value, which is not assigned, but e.g. called.
+In this case, the call value friend may be able to query its called expression for the attribute call prediction.

 - Name for module "ValueFriends" according to rules.

+  These should live in a package of some sort and be split up into groups later on, but for the start it's probably easier to keep them all in one file.

+- Class for module import expression "ValueFriendImportModule".

+  This one just knows that something is imported and not how or what it is assigned to, it will be able in a recursive compile, to provide the module as an assignment source, or the module variables or submodules as an attribute source.

-- Class for module value friend "ValueFriendModule"
+- Class for module value friend "ValueFriendModule".

+  The concrete module, e.g. "ctypes" or "math" from standard library.

-- Base class for module and module friend "ValueFriendModuleBase"
+- Base class for module and module friend "ValueFriendModuleBase".

+  This is intended to provide something to overload, which e.g. can handle "math" in a better way.

-- Module "ModuleFriendRegistry" provides a register function with "name" and instances of "ValueFriendModuleBase" to be registered.
+- Module "ModuleFriendRegistry"

+  Provides a register function with "name" and instances of "ValueFriendModuleBase" to be registered.
 Recursed to modules should integrate with that too.
+The registry could well be done with a metaclass approach.

-- The module friends should live in a module of their own, with a naming policy to be determined.
-These modules should add themselves to "ModuleFriendRegistry" and all shall be imported and register.
+- The module friends should each live in a module of their own.

+  With a naming policy to be determined.
+These modules should add themselves via above mechanism to "ModuleFriendRegistry" and all shall be imported and register.
 Importing of e.g. "ctypes" should be delayed to when the friend is actually used.
 A meta class should aid this task.

+  The delay will avoid unnecessary blot of the compiler at run time, if no such module is used.
+For "qt" and other complex stuff, this will be a must.

 - A collection of "ValueFriend" instances expresses the current data flow state.